audriuss/ce-demo/README.md

 ```

-In Chrome Extension, Content Security Policy does not allow inline javascript.
-So you have to put your javascript in a .js file and include it in your HTML.
-An extension's files can be referred using a relative URL.
-Just as files in an ordinary HTML page.
+Content Security Policy does not allow inline javascript, so you have to put your javascript in a .js file and include it in HTML (`<script src="popup.js"></script>`).
+An extension's files can be referred using a relative URL, just as files in an ordinary HTML page.

-Let's create `popup.js` which would query active tab using and send message to a content script using `chrome.tabs` API (https://developer.chrome.com/extensions/tabs#method-query).
+Let's create `popup.js` which will query active tab and send message to a content script using `chrome.tabs` API (https://developer.chrome.com/extensions/tabs#method-query).
+P.S. `Chrome` is accessible globally inside extension context.

 ```javascript
 document.getElementById("makeRed").addEventListener("click", makePageRed);